wareck/cgminer-gekko/docs/README.txt

  sudo kextunload -b com.apple.driver.AppleUSBCDC sudo kextunload -b com.apple.driver.AppleUSBCDCACMData

+If you are running an old Mac and desktop performance is noticeably affected, adding the --mac-yield option may help, but also may slow down mining.

 There may be a limit to the number of USB devices that you are allowed to start.
 The following set of commands, followed by a reboot will increase that: